apache/kibble-1/docs/source/setup.rst

 The Kibble Scanner Applications (kibble-scanners)
-   This is a collection of scanning applications each designed to work with a specific type of resource (a git repo, a mailing list, a JIRA instance etc) and push copmpiled data objects to the Kibble Server.
+   This is a collection of scanning applications each designed to work with a specific type of resource (a git repo, a mailing list, a JIRA instance etc) and push compiled data objects to the Kibble Server.
    Some resources only have one scanner plugin, while others may have multiple plugins capable of dealing with specific aspects of a resource.